bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/epigenomics/module3_lab.md

 How about ```chr3:44,274,770-44,293,744```?

-*Do you how to view CpGs?
-Can you load that data?*
+*Do you how to load CpG islands annotation?*

 Continue exploring on your own...